Samyakmanwatkar10/CDAC_project1/version_1/Readme.md

-This was the first version model which was presesnted before the shivnath and sagun sir
+This was the first version model which was presesnted before the shivnath and sagun sir.
+Working properly with one hand only which is right hand and unable to recognize the sign with left hand.
+Sir gave some feedbacks and suggestion to improve the performance of the model.